HuiGuanLab/HiCo/README.md

 # Hierarchical Contrast for Unsupervised Skeleton-based Action Representation Learning
-This is a repository contains the implementation of our AAAI'23 paper [Hierarchical Contrast for Unsupervised Skeleton-based Action Representation Learning](https://arxiv.org/abs/2212.02082).
+This is a repository contains the implementation of our AAAI'23 oral paper [Hierarchical Contrast for Unsupervised Skeleton-based Action Representation Learning](https://arxiv.org/abs/2212.02082).

 ![image](./fig/hico.png)